tfausak/tfausak.github.io/_posts/2014-01-10-write-faster-tests-with-a-factory-context.md

 ---
-title: Write Faster Tests with a Factory Context
+title: Write faster tests with a factory context
 ---

 At [OrgSync][1], we test our Ruby code with [RSpec][2] and